matthewy0987/COMM2216_SlackDocs/docs/index.md

 This guide assumes the following:

 * Users know how to use File Explorere in Microsoft Windows.
+* Users know how to read and perform keyboard shortcuts.
 * Users have a slack account.
 * Users are in a Slack workspace.
 * Users are comfortable with using Google Chrome